 \$0 copay for professional services from a Primary Care Provider (PCP), including nursing services, training and education, remote monitoring and monitoring services.

-Deductible applies. \$40 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services.
-Prior Authorization may be required.
+\$15 copay for professional services from a specialist, including nursing services, training and education, remote monitoring and monitoring services.